OpenNewsLabs/field-guide-security-training-newsroom/drafts/phishing.md

 ### Part A: A Trust Game

 -   Each participant is given two cards, numbered 1 and 2.
-On each card, participants write down a single fact about themselves that may not be known to other participants and is not immediately verifiable (ie: avoid facts like “I have brown hair”.)
+On each card, participants write down a single fact about themselves that may not be known to other participants and is not immediately verifiable (ie: avoid facts like "I have brown hair".)
 One of these facts must be true, while the other be false, though not immediately implausible.

 -   Each participant’s sticky-notes are posted in a visible place, such
     > as a whiteboard, under their name.